22 February 2024

 We ended with two papers focused on literary examples: Martyn Bone used the fiction of Jesmyn Ward to discuss new structures of family and kinship in the American South and Emily Hogg discussed the different kinds of temporality at play in two recent US accounts of parenting and work.

-At the end of the day, we could see strong threads of discussion emerging around language use, around the way Danish state system did and did not support families in crisis, and around the way discourses of children’s welfare have featured historically in different state projects, and which frame therapeutic practices and interventions in various parts of the world.
+At the end of the day, we could see strong threads of discussion emerging around language use, around the way the Danish state system did and did not support families in crisis, and the way discourses of children’s welfare have featured historically in different state projects, and which frame therapeutic practices and interventions in various parts of the world.

 References